Poland sends first batch of Leopard 2 tanks to Ukraine

 Germany ultimately agreed to approve other countries’ requests to send the Leopard tanks to Ukraine in late January and pledged to also send 14 of its own tanks.
 The U.S. soon followed Berlin’s lead, announcing that it would send 31 Abrams tanks to Ukraine.

-Morawiecki’s visit to Kyiv and the delivery of the first four Leopard tanks come at a symbolic moment, as the Russia-Ukraine war marks its one-year anniversary.
+Morawiecki’s visit to Kyiv and the delivery of the first four Leopard tanks come at a symbolic moment as the Russia-Ukraine war marks its first anniversary.

-“According to [Russian President Vladimir] Putin’s plans, 24 February 2022 was supposed to be the end of [Ukraine],” Morawiecki said, per his Twitter.
+“According to [Russian President Vladimir] Putin’s plans, 24 February 2022 was supposed to be the end of [Ukraine],” Morawiecki said on Twitter.
 “But Ukraine was born again.”

 “Today Kyiv is the capital of freedom,” he added.
 “It is the easternmost fortress of free Europe.
 After 365 days, everyone can see that Ukraine is also the heart of European values.”